The Enthusiast's PC

-|Processor||Intel Core i5-3570K||$220|
+|Processor||Intel Core i5-4670K||$240|

-|Memory||2x4GB G.Skill Ripjaws DDR3 1600MHz||$63|
+|Memory||2x4GB G.Skill Ripjaws DDR3 1600MHz||$90|

 |Sound||Asus Xonar DX 7.1||$90|

-|Optical||Lite-On iHAS124-04 + LG WH14NS40||$18 + $80|
+|Optical||Lite-On iHAS124-04 + LG WH14NS40||$20 + $60|

-|Power||Corsair Enthusiast Series 650TX||$90|
+|Power||Corsair HX Series 650W||$110|

 |Case||Cooler Master Storm Trooper||$160|

-|Speakers / Headset||Logitech Z-623 / Sony MDR-V6||$118 / $70|
+|Speakers / Headset||Logitech Z-623 / Sony MDR-V6||$125 / $70|

-|Peripherals||Logitech G500 + G110||$55 + $60|
+|Peripherals||Logitech G400s + MS Sidewinder X4||$50 + $60|

-|Core System Total||$1,401|
+|Core System Total||$1,440|

-|Core System + Monitor and Peripherals||$1,830|
+|Core System + Monitor and Peripherals||$2,035|

 Motherboard, Processor, Memory

-The Western Digital Caviar Black 1TB is a tad pricier than competing HDDs from Seagate and Samsung, but has a lengthier five year warranty, which is worth a few bucks to us.
+All of them come in affordable capacities that should offer enough space for Windows 7 and applications, especially if you disable Windows features such as hibernation mode.
+Meanwhile, the Western Digital Caviar Black 1TB is a tad pricier than competing HDDs from Seagate and Samsung, but has a lengthier five year warranty, which is worth a few bucks to us.

 We've chosen to pair a standard DVD burner with LG's affordable Blu-ray burner to give your Enthusiast's PC that extra mile of functionality, but if you want to save a few bucks, feel free to drop the spare DVD drive.
 Likewise, if you have no use for a Blu-ray burner, exclude it from your purchase or downgrade to a Blu-ray reader (around $30 cheaper).

-Although you could probably get by with a solid 500W PSU, that would cutting it close with some multi-GPU configurations, so spending a few bucks more now to have headroom later makes the most sense to us.
+Although you could probably get by with a solid 500W PSU, that would be cutting it close with some multi-GPU configurations, so spending a few bucks more now to have headroom later makes the most sense to us.

-It's our opinion that a 23" to 24" monitor should be the absolute minimum for the average enthusiast system.
-Although TN-based displays start at about $210, we strongly encourage you to splurge on an IPS panel for the added color depth and overall higher quality image, and if you're a graphics professional, this is a must.
+We think a 23" to 24" monitor should be the absolute minimum for the average enthusiast system and if feasible, we recommend buying at least two.
+Although TN-based displays start at less than $200, we strongly encourage you to splurge on an IPS panel for the added color depth and overall higher quality image, and if you're a graphics professional, this is a must.

 If your budget allows it, Logitech's Z623 200W 2.1 speakers should exceed your expectations in movies and games, especially when you consider the countless positive reviews received by their predecessor (the Z-2300).
 More of a headphone person?
-The Sony MDR-V66 and MDR-V7506 have stood the test of time and are a personal favorite.
+The Sony MDR-V6 and MDR-V7506 have stood the test of time and are a personal favorite.